 - Flavors: Feel free to swap out the strawberry gelatin for raspberry or orange for a delicious twist on the fruit and cream flavors!

 Your homemade fudge will stay good for up to 2 weeks if stored correctly!
-Make sure it’s kept in an airtight container with a lid.
+Make sure it’s kept in an airtight container with a lid at room temperature.

 Homemade fudge freezes wonderfully.
 Store it in a freezer safe container with parchment paper between layers.
 Thaw overnight in the fridge or on the counter top for a couple of hours.

 This recipe does not require a candy thermometer!
 Boil the butter, sugar and cream for a full 5 minutes, blend well with the other ingredients and you’ll get fudge with the perfect sweet taste and consistency.

 - Cherry Fudge with Dark Chocolate– creamy cherry flavored fudge with dried cherries and topped with a rich dark chocolate ganache!

 - Pistachio Fudge – pistachio pudding mix and chopped pistachios make a unique fudge flavor, topped with dark chocolate!

 - Birthday Cake Fudge

 - Orange Creamsicle Fudge– fresh orange zest and extract bring this fudge to a new level, tastes like a Dreamsicle!

 Strawberries and Cream Fudge is easy and delicious!
 You can DO this!
 You can EAT this!
 You GOT this!
 You can learn how to make fudge!